sparkflows/sparkflows-docs/docs/lineage/admin-guide/lineage_configuration.rst

    .. figure:: ../../_assets/lineage/create_connection_lineage.png
       :alt: enable-lineage
       :width: 60%

 #.
+Lineage URL will be the URL of the current running marquz lineage server URL.

+#.
 In Jars of open lineage connection, user needs to update the jar path if
    the execution will be done on Livy